OKX Withdrawal: Which Network Is Cheapest? Save 90% on Fees (2026 Chain Guide)

 The Complete OKX Withdrawal Fee Comparison (2026)

-Here's what you'll actually pay to withdraw USDT from OKX on each supported network, ranked from cheapest to most expensive:
+As of 2026-04, here's what you'll actually pay to withdraw USDT from OKX on each supported network, ranked from cheapest to most expensive:

 Tier 1: Near-Free (Under $0.10)